goprogro/goprogro/sensors/DHT11/README.md

 ## Sensor
 The DHT11 Temperature Humidity Sensor Module is used to get the humidity and temperature of your growing environment.

+## REQUIRED Library
+You will also need to add the DHT library to your project.
+You can download it here: https://www.arduino.cc/reference/en/libraries/dht-sensor-library/

 ## Materials Used
  - [Arduino UNO WIFI REV2](https://amzn.to/3bXp0qw)
  - [USB Type-B Cable](https://amzn.to/3yrHfMk)